 - Wet or green/fresh cut wood

 - Rubber or plastic

 Always have a nearby way to put out the fire.
 Easy options are your watering hose or a bucket of water.
+Placing a metal grill/screen on top of the fire pit reduces the flame's size and helps prevent sparks and embers from escaping and igniting nearby materials.
 Remember that high wind speeds may pose a fire hazard.

 You can be fined, up to $2,000, for not following Canmore's bylaws.

 Fire pit hours